PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 ```
 Whenever a parameter in the input files is also mention in the present file, the value specified here takes priority.

-The chamber geometry can be redefined by the following parameters (see [PyECLOUD reference](https://github.com/PyCOMPLETE/PyECLOUD/wiki/reference-manual) for details):
+The chamber geometry can be redefined by the following parameters (see [PyECLOUD reference](https://github.com/PyCOMPLETE/PyECLOUD/wiki/reference-manual) for more details):

 ```python
 chamb_type = 'polyg'